MicrosoftDocs/win32/desktop-src/SbsCs/application-manifests.md

 | [**msix**](#msix)                                                           |                           | No       |
 | [**heapType**](#heaptype)                                                   |                           | No       |

-## File Location
+## File location

-Application manifests should be included as a resource in the application's EXE file or DLL.
+You should include the application manifest as a resource in your application's `.exe` file or `.dll`.

-For more information, see [Installing Side-by-side Assemblies](installing-side-by-side-assemblies.md).
+For more info, see [Installing side-by-side assemblies](installing-side-by-side-assemblies.md).

-## File Name Syntax
+## File name

-The name of an application manifest file is the name of the application's executable followed by .manifest.
+By convention an application manifest should have the same name as your app's executable file, with the `.manifest` extension appended to it.

-For example, an application manifest that refers to example.exe or example.dll would use the following file name syntax.
-You can omit the <*resource ID*> field if resource ID is 1.
+For example, an application manifest that refers to `example.exe` or `example.dll` should use the following file name syntax (if *resource ID* is 1, then you can omit the <*resource ID*> segment of the syntax).

 **example.exe.<*resource ID*>.manifest**